Sac and Fox Nation: Government

-Of the 3,794 enrolled tribal members, 2,557 live in Oklahoma.
-Membership in the tribe requires a minimum 1/8 blood quantum, with proven descent to ancestors on recognized rolls.
+Of the 3,794 enrolled tribal citizens in 2011, 2,557 live in Oklahoma.
+Citizenship in the tribe requires a minimum 1/8 blood quantum, with proven descent to ancestors on recognized rolls.

 Economic development

 The tribe's housing authority is located in Shawnee, Oklahoma.
-They issue their own tribal vehicle tags and operate eleven smoke shops and two casinos, The Blackhawk Casino in Shawnee and the Sac and Fox Nation Casino in Stroud.
+They issue their own tribal vehicle tags and operate eleven smoke shops and two casinos, the Black Hawk Casino in Shawnee and the Sac and Fox Nation Casino in Stroud.
 The Stroud casino features the Center Sky Stage, a live entertainment venue.

 History

 The Sac or Thakiwaki lived near Lake Huron and Lake Michigan at the time of European contact.
 In 1832 they participated in the Black Hawk War against the United States.
 Military leader Black Hawk remains a cultural hero today.
 After the war, the tribe relocated several times from Illinois to Iowa, Kansas, and finally Indian Territory in the 1870s.

 Their current lands were part of the larger, historical Sac and Fox Reservation of 1867–1891, which was 480000 acre and established by the United States to provide land to the tribes.
-But by the late 19th century, US policy changed again.
+But by the late 19th century, U.S. policy changed again.
 Under the Dawes Act of 1887, these tribal land holdings were divided into 160-acre allotments for individual households, intended to encourage the Native Americans to establish subsistence farming according to the European-American cultural ways.
 Not only did the act not recognize Native American culture, but in many places in this arid land, the allotments were too small to be farmed successfully.
 Their land was allotted under a June 12, 1890 agreement with the Cherokee Commission.
 (Individual commissions were set up to manage the allotment of lands of various tribes in Native American Territory.
 Land remaining after the allotments was declared "surplus" by the US and sold, primarily to non-Natives.
-Under the related Curtis Act of 1893, the tribal government and its institutions were dismantled.
+Under the related Curtis Act of 1898, the tribal government and its institutions were dismantled.

 The tribe was previously known as the Sac and Fox Tribe of Indians of the Mississippi River.
 The Sac and Fox tribe had historically occupied large portions of Wisconsin, Iowa, and Missouri, which they gradually ceded to the US by treaties forced by European-American encroachment.
-By an October 11, 1842 treaty they removed out of the Midwest to a reservation in Kansas.
+By an October 11, 1842 treaty they were removed out of the Midwest to a reservation in Kansas.
+Noted diplomat Jeffrey Deroine, a formerly enslaved man, served as an interpreter for this treaty.

 By 1889 519 of the tribe were located in Indian Territory, what is now central Oklahoma.
 On June 10, 1890, they ceded these Indian Territory lands to the federal government.